TDD and AI-First Testing in Legacy Code Transformation

 Orchestration Testing Agent

-Why this matters now
+Why this matters now and how you can act upon

 Until recently, reconstructing system behavior required extensive manual analysis and tribal knowledge that often no longer existed.
 AI has changed that.
 Modern tools can reconstruct behavior from incomplete artifacts, correlate runtime signals with historical changes, and surface uncertainty with measurable confidence.

-Organizations can now modernize decades-old platforms safely: without downtime, blind rewrites, or dependence on code no one fully understands.
+Organizations can now modernize decades-old platforms safely — without downtime, blind rewrites, or dependence on code no one fully understands.

 Share article: